thewatermethod/dont-dream/content/adventures/haunted-antique-shop.md

 _When you lose or break the mysterious whistle, roll + POWER.
 On any hit, you are safe.
 On a 10+, the whistle appears again when and where you least expect it.
 On a miss, inform the keeper that you are being pursued by a being from deep time.
 They should use this in a hard move the next time you roll a miss or give them a golden opportunity._

 Everyone receives: A bottle of vintage Amontillado.
 As a downtime move, a player may drink a glass of Amontillado.
 Roll + HP.
 On a hit, that player may restore one health point.
 On a 9 or below, that player has the intense feeling of claustrophobia and must make a reality check.
+Good for 3 usages.

 ## Puzzle Pieces